allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ### Metrics
 [Marathon 0.13](https://github.com/mesosphere/marathon/releases/tag/v0.13.0)
 was one of the biggest releases of Marathon.
-It brings many improvements and bugfixes.
+It brought many improvements and bugfixes.
 It also brought metrics collection and sending them to [Graphite](http://graphiteapp.org/) and [Datadog](https://www.datadoghq.com/).
 This is nice.
 Unfortunately, soon we started having problems with CPU usage on our Marathon cluster.